MagicLeo21/PodcastTranscripts/EnglishPod/[031]Canceling_an_Appointment.md

 **DIALOGUE FIRST TIME**

+> A: Hello, Samantha speaking.

+> B: Hi Samantha.
+This is Angela calling.

+> A: Oh, hi Angela, what's up?

+> B: I'm just calling about our meeting today.
+I wonder, is it possible to reschedule our appointment in the afternoon?
+I have a bit of an emergency that I need to take care of.

+> A: Let me see, it shouldn't be too much of a problem…

+> B: I'm really sorry, I hope it doesn't inconvenience you too much, it's just this thing came up, and …

+> A: Angela, you know what, I can't make it to our meeting, either.
+Why don't we postpone it to tomorrow afternoon at the same time?

+> B: Sounds great.
+See you tomorrow.

+> C: Angela…Angela, look up!
+See that lady over there who is trying on a red leather jacket?
+Isn't that Samantha?

+> B: What?
+No wonder she told me she couldn't make it to the meeting, oh, no, I think she saw me…

 **Marco:** Okay, we have some really interesting words that you've probably listened to in this dialogue, so…

 **Erica:** Uhu.